 4. Arrive at your audition at least 15 minutes early to check in and warm up.

-PLEASE READ CAREFULLY.
+The audition consists of 3 components.
+PLEASE READ INSTRUCTIONS BELOW CAREFULLY.
 Failure to adhere to these requirements could keep an otherwise outstanding voice from being accepted to OSAI!

 OPTION A: America the Beautiful